rohithktiwari/practice-git/Readme.md

 ## Git Practicsing
 HELLO THIS IS MY FIRST COMMIT
-and this is my second text
+and this is my second text \n
+bro this is my third commit